abisop/nuttx-docs/en/platforms/arm/stm32h7/boards/stm32h747i-disco/index.md

 1. These configurations use the mconf-based configuration tool.
 To change any of these configurations using that tool, you should:

-    1. Build and install the kconfig-mconf tool.
+    a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-    2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+    b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

+2.

-2.    - Unless stated otherwise, all configurations generate console
+    Unless stated otherwise, all configurations generate console

-        output on the ST-Link VCOM, USART1.
+    :   output on the ST-Link VCOM, USART1.

 3. Unless otherwise stated, the configurations are setup for Linux by
     default:

-    >   - Build Setup:
+    > Build Setup:
+    >
-    >     CONFIG\_HOST\_LINUX=y : Linux host operating system
+    > :   CONFIG\_HOST\_LINUX=y : Linux host operating system

-4. All of these configurations use the general arm-none-eabi toolchain for Linux That toolchain selection can easily be reconfigured using 'make menuconfig'.
+4. All of these configurations use the general arm-none-eabi toolchain for Linux That toolchain selection can easily be reconfigured using
+    \'make menuconfig\'.

 5. These configurations all assume that you are loading code using something like the ST-Link v3E JTAG.
 None of these configurations